ppy/osu-wiki/wiki/Ranking_criteria/en.md

 - **Rules must not be broken under any circumstance.**
 - **Guidelines may be ignored and broken under exceptional circumstances.** When doing so, a sufficient explanation should be provided by the mapper either upfront or when prompted during the modding process.
-- **Allowances clarify what is already acceptable**.
-They grant no exception to any rule or guideline, and the absence of one carries no meaning.
+- **Allowances clarify what is already acceptable.** They grant no exception to any rule or guideline, and the absence of one carries no meaning.

 ## Table of contents